 A huge cricket fan, Daniel looks to former Australian captain Michael Clarke for inspiration.
 Like his role model, Daniel wants to do Australia proud and make history by winning its first Paralympic medal in the BC3 classification, and second ever.

-While Dan’s quick ascent in boccia has already paved the way for other emerging boccia athletes, he admits that his journey hasn’t always been smooth sailing.
-He recalls his first NSW Junior Championships where he was so nervous, he forgot to bring his equipment and had to borrow them from a competitor.
+Daniel has paved the way for other emerging boccia athletes, but admits that his journey has not always been smooth sailing.
+He recalls being so nervous ahead of his first NSW Junior Championships, he forgot to bring his equipment and had to borrow from a competitor.

-Before each competition, Dan likes to work on calming his mind through deep breathing.
-And while he says he isn’t superstitious, he makes sure he wears the same pair of shoes to every training session and another pair at every international match he competes in.
+Before competing, the Heathcote local likes to calm his mind through deep breathing, and although he says that he isn’t superstitious, he makes sure to wear the same pair of shoes to every training session, and a second pair to every international match.

 Daniel is bilingual, speaking both Dutch and English fluently, and is in the process of completing a Bachelor of Commerce at the University of Wollongong.
 When asked how he would spend his last $10, he gave the answer typical of any finance student – ‘invest it in shares’.

 Daniel loves to watch sport, especially cricket and rugby league, and is obsessed with the Sydney Roosters.